h17/fastreport/_pages/about.md

 Management and Data Science by <a href="http://maximk.com">Maxim Korotkov</a>

-While traveling from New York to Florida by car in 2019 we’ve discussed many things and got fascinated by various applications of
+While traveling from New York to Florida by car in 2019 we've discussed many things and got fascinated by various applications of
 Data Science to topics it is typically not applied to.
 For example, how data science techniques can be applied not only by data scientists but also by practitioners in different industries.
 Python is relatively simple (if you want to keep doing simple things) - so whoever mastered in Microsoft Excel or Apple Sheets can get to a decent level of understanding python.